odysseyindia/odyssey-tours/content/english/tim/itineraries/cintacor-island-extension/_index.md

           lovely retreat, with its airy cottages and total seclusion.
 The cabins are all spacious, and all offer views of the sea.
 There is an infinity pool, a restaurant, a casual bar and a lounge with a library, as if having an island largely to yourself wasn’t enough.
+A very different side to India, and a great end to a trip.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''
         checkOutTime: ''
-        nights: '3'
+        nights: ''
 themes:
   - Off the beaten track
   - Active outdoor trips